 Did you ever decorate cookies around the holidays as a kid?

-A glaze.
 Made from organic powdered sugar and water (or you could use dairy-free milk instead).
 In a medium sized mixing bowl, add 2 cups of organic powdered sugar then add water, teaspoon by teaspoon until the glaze is at your desired thickness.

 1 pound organic powdered sugar